vpc-ccg/pamir/README.md

 ***Note: You only need to install one of the assemblers.**

 ## Project Configuration
-n order to run pamir, you need to create a project configuration file namely ``config.yaml``.
+In order to run pamir, you need to create a project configuration file namely ``config.yaml``.
 This configuration consists of a number mandatory settings and some optional advance settings.
 Below is the list of the all the settings that you can set in your project.